Lower bounds on the quantum Fisher information based on the variance and various types of entropies: Abstract

 \section{Abstract}

-We examine important properties of the difference between the variance and the quantum Fisher information over four, i.e., $(\Delta A)^2-F_Q[\varrho,A]/4.$ We find that it is equal to a generalized variance defined in Petz [J. Phys.
+We examine important properties of the difference between the variance and the quantum Fisher information over four, i.e., $(\Delta A)^2-F_{\rm Q}[\varrho,A]/4.$ We find that it is equal to a generalized variance defined in Petz [J. Phys.
 A 35, 929 (2002)] and Gibilisco, Hiai, and Petz [IEEE Trans.
 Inf.
 Theory 55, 439 (2009)].
 We present an upper bound on this quantity that is proportional to the linear entropy.
-As expected, our relations show that for states that are close to being pure, the quantum Fisher information over four is close to the variance.
-We also obtain the variance and the quantum Fisher averaged over all Hermitian operators, and examine their relation to the von Neumann entropy.
+As expected, our relation shows that for states that are close to being pure, the quantum Fisher information over four is close to the variance.
+We also obtain the variance and the quantum Fisher information averaged over all Hermitian operators, and examine its relation to the von Neumann entropy.
+Apart from the usual quantum Fisher information, we also consider the Kubo-Mori-Bogoliubov quantum Fisher information.